YMCA (Columbus, Georgia)

 YMCA in Columbus, Georgia, located at 124 11th St., was built in 1903.
 It was listed on the National Register of Historic Places in 1980.

 It is a building of YMCA of Metropolitan Columbus.
 It is a three-story building, Classical Revival in style.

 It was funded by donation from George Foster Peabody and was believed to be the only marble YMCA building in America.

+The Columbus YMCA was once "the cradle of basketball in Georgia."
+The 1908 Columbus YMCA team claimed a Southern championship.
+Tippo Peddy played for the team.